-Neigh hou rhood ls and Place INCISI DOU ıs arıa 1 lacc

-A community development approach that brings local communities together to foster and strengthen leadership, spirit and social connections.

-- Develop and deliver opportunities for the community to participate in arts, cultural and social activities and festivals in local neighbourhoods. - Support and facilitate actions that build community pride and a sense of place. - Encourage residents to connect with community through organisations/services such as libraries, neighbourhood houses, sports clubs and local shopping strips.
+Neighbourhoods and Place A community development approach that brings local communities together to foster and strengthen leadership, spirit and social connections.
+What we did Develop and deliver opportunities for the community to participate in arts, cultural and social activities and festivals in local neighbourhoods.
+Support and facilitate actions that build community pride and a sense of place.
+Encourage residents to connect with community through organisations/services such as libraries, neighbourhood houses, sports clubs and local shopping strips.

-What we did

 The library provided online access to local history collections, including regularly adding new heritage photograph of Monash community to the Flickr site.
+The Flickr site has 1,200 photos and received 889,336 views in 2020/21.
+This has allowed our local heritage to be promoted and made accessible to the community.
 The Meet Your Street Project Year Two was severely impacted by COVID-19 restrictions.
 Several applications for Street Parties had to be cancelled.
 We supported Two online activities during the COVID-19 lockdown to connect streets (cooking class and pizza night).
 To ensure longevity for the project Meet Your Street Guides will be delivered with new resident packs, our online web presence will be maintained and we are investigating avenues for ongoing support of street parties.
 We currently compiling the final report.

-Impact

-- The Flickr site has 1,200 photos and received 889,336 views in 2020/21.
-This has allowed our local heritage to be promoted and made accessible to the community. - Over the two-year project life Meet Your Street has made a positive impact on our community.
+Over the two-year project life Meet Your Street has made a positive impact on our community.
 The Meet your Street guide was sent to 2,400 households in the 4 pilot areas and an additional 1,600 were distributed at Council Facilities and community events.
-Council ran two Meet Your Street events in Glen Waverley and Wheelers Hill (Nov 2019 and Feb 2020) with approximately 100 people at each event We received 15 grant applications but some of these were interrupted by COVID-19. - Between July December 2020 Monash funded two online events a pizza night (25 people) and a cooking class (15 people), and one face-to-face street party (50 people) and two street libraries. - During COVID-19 lockdown in 2020, the grant applicants were contacted, encouraged to check on their neighbours, and given information about where to find support.
+Council ran two Meet Your Street events in Glen Waverley and Wheelers Hill (Nov 2019 and Feb 2020) with approximately 100 people at each event We received 15 grant applications but some of these were interrupted by COVID-19.
+Between July - December 2020 Monash funded two online events - a pizza night (25 people) and a cooking class (15 people), and one face-to-face street party (50 people) and two street libraries.
+During COVID-19 lockdown in 2020, the grant applicants were contacted, encouraged to check on their neighbours, and given information about where to find support.
 "5 of the 11 households in the street have had new residents move in over the last 12 months.
 It (the event) gave everyone a chance to get to know each other further rather than just a casual wave in the street.
 Some of the longer standing residents have since commented that the court has the best neighbourly feeling it has ever had."
 Implementation of the Community Action plans was severely constrained by the COVID-19 restrictions.
 Place Making staff were instead seconded to help plan and deliver Community Response Team (CRT) support to the community (see Belonging - Responsive Services).
 Place Making staff also assisted in the roll out of the Outdoor Dining Project (ODP) that helped support hospitality traders across Monash.

-- The Neighbourhoods and Place Making Team worked with other departments to help deliver the substantial Outdoor Dining Project and Parklets roll-out. - The CRT and ODT have both received strong, positive feedback on the impact they made to the community and traders across the city.

-- The Parklets Project was led by the Neighbourhoods and Place Making team, with assistance from across Council.
-The Project was part-funded by State Government to deliver three parklets across the city. - Three parklets have been delivered by a cross council project group at: Kingsway (Glen Waverley) Winbourne (Mount Waverley) and Pinewood (Mount Waverley). - Parklets provide more COVIDSafe spaces for people to enjoy Monash food & beverage precincts. - A number of entertainment activities have been planned around the parklet sites.
+The Neighbourhoods and Place Making Team worked with other departments to help deliver the substantial Outdoor Dining Project and Parklets roll-out.
+The CRT and ODT have both received strong, positive feedback on the impact they made to the community and traders across the city.
+The Parklets Project was led by the Neighbourhoods and Place Making team, with assistance from across Council.
+The Project was part-funded by State Government to deliver three parklets across the city.
+Three parklets have been delivered by a cross council project group at: Kingsway (Glen Waverley) Winbourne (Mount Waverley) and Pinewood (Mount Waverley).
+Parklets provide more COVIDSafe spaces for people to enjoy Monash food & beverage precincts.
+A number of entertainment activities have been planned around the parklet sites.